aligholami-9069/Bitumen_Prediction/README.md

     This file has been used to parameter tuning for back-propagation neural network algorithm using Matlab R2022b.

 * #### __optimization_01_ga.m__
-    This file has been used to parameter tuning for GA optimization algorithm in Matlab R2022b.
+    This file has been used to parameter tuning for GA optimization algorithm in Matlab R2022b/R2017b.

 * #### __optimization_02_sa.m__
-    This file has been used to parameter tuning for SA optimization algorithm in Matlab R2022b.
+    This file has been used to parameter tuning for SA optimization algorithm in Matlab R2022b/R2017b.

 * #### __optimization_03_aco.m__
+    This script tunes parameter for ACOR optimization algorithm in Matlab R2022b/R2017b.

+* #### __optimization_05_gwo.m__
+    This script tunes parameter for GWO optimization algorithm in Matlab R2022b/R2017b.

+* #### __optimisation_with_cmaes_tuning.m__
-    This script tunes parameter for ACOR optimization algorithm in Matlab R2022b.
+    This script tunes parameter for CMA-ES optimization algorithm in Matlab R2022b.

 * #### __RBF_param.m__
 This file has been used to parameter tuning for Radial Basis Function algorithm using Matlab R2022b.